psychemedia/middle-english-romances/sir-amadace.md

 [Sir Amadas `[Two MSS. of this are known, the Auchinleck, edited by Weber; the Ireland, by Robson in his Three Early English Metrical Romances (Sir Amadace), Camden Society, 1842, Both lack a few lines at the beginning, the sense of which is readily gathered.
 No French original is known, though the thirteenth century French Amadas and Ydoine (ed.
 Hippeau) contains a bare hint of the situation (cf. Introduction, p. xv.), which may have been developed more fully elsewhere, along the lines followed by the English poem.]` was a knight of great bounty who so squandered his possessions in gifts to those round about him that at last he fell heavily into debt,] Thereupon he sat down with his steward to cast his accounts.

-" My lord," said the steward, " ye owe more than you can raise from your lands these seven years.
+"My lord," said the steward, " ye owe more than you can raise from your lands these seven years.
 First, ye must pray those who can to wait longer; and then must you dismiss your court, keeping but one man where now ye have ten, however dear they be to you."

 But said Amadas: " I might save long and spend nothing ere my debts were quit!
 And if I dwell here in my native place where I am so well known, I shall be held in great scorn, and all men will curse me for being so free of their goods that I have had in hand.
 If I were to boast and threaten, and get nothing by it, by the Rood, that were a bad end!
 Nay, I will not do so; I will follow mine own counsel, and work another way.
 A hidden sorrow is easier to bear than one perceived; therefore, good steward, by thy love for me, let no man know of my distress; but let us hide it between ourselves.
 For seven years I will pledge my lands, or till the debts be all quit; and I will go forth out of the country until I have gold and silver to spend.
 But ere I wend, I will entertain more royally than ever; therefore make preparations.
 I will give rich gifts to squires and knights, and will deal out alms to the poor, for if men knew that.
 I were in trouble, some would be fain of that, and it would not help my case.
 Never was born a man so courteous that he might escape without scorning when each has told his tale."